Caltrain: Dumbarton extension

 Caltrain has been chosen to provide commuter rail service on a to-be-rebuilt Dumbarton Rail Corridor across the San Francisco Bay between the Peninsula and Alameda County in the East Bay.
 This project would add four stations to the Caltrain system: Union City, Fremont-Centerville, Newark, and Menlo Park/East Palo Alto.
 The two obsolete swing bridges along the corridor would be replaced.
 Dumbarton Rail was scheduled to start construction in 2009 after a 30-month environmental review and begin service in 2012.
 SamTrans, one of Caltrain's member agencies, already owns the right-of-way for the Dumbarton Rail Bridge.
 The bridge has not been used since 1982, when it was still owned by Southern Pacific, and about 33% of the bridge collapsed due to an arson fire in 1998.
 However, the project's estimated cost doubled between 2004 and 2006, to US$600 million, and is financially problematic.
 In January 2009, the Metropolitan Transportation Commission instead applied the funds to the BART Warm Springs Extension project in Fremont, delaying the Dumbarton rail project for at least a decade.

 South of Gilroy extension

 Potential restoration of Del Monte-like service to had been identified as early as the Caltrans 1984–89 Rail passenger development plan.
-Amtrak declined to operate such service, but operations under Southern Pacific (by then running state-subsidized services) were studied with ridership forecast developed.
+Amtrak declined to operate such service, but operations under Southern Pacific (by then running state-subsidized services) were studied, and ridership forecasts were developed.
 Extensions to Hollister have been proposed since at least 2003.

 Caltrain was approached by the Transportation Agency for Monterey County (TAMC) to extend service south of Gilroy into Monterey County.
 A draft environmental impact report stated the lack of public transportation between Monterey County and the Bay Area has resulted in increased private commuter vehicle traffic.
 Traffic on U.S. Route 101 was projected to rise by up to 56% in 2020 compared to 1998 levels, resulting in unstable traffic flow from the Salinas city limits to the Santa Clara County line as a result.